Henri Menier: Anticosti Island development

-In June 1911, Henri Menier married Hélène Thyra Seillière who shared his love of the outdoors.
+In June 1911, Menier married Hélène Thyra Seillière who shared his love of the outdoors.
 However, a diabetic, he died childless a little more than a year after his marriage.
 He was buried in the Père Lachaise Cemetery.
 His brother Gaston became the owner of Anticosti Island.
 He used and maintained it for a time but eventually decided it was not an economically viable proposition and sold it to the Wayagamack Pulp and Paper Company in 1926.
 Many of the original houses still stand today.

-Rue Henri Menier in Sept-Îles, Quebec was named in his honor.
+Rue Henri Menier in Sept-Îles, Quebec, was named in his honor.